 All of our team are members of Resolution which is a national organisation of family lawyers committed to dealing with family matters in an amicable manner.
-The ‘Good Divorce Week’ organised by Resolution raises important awareness to separating couples on how to reduce conflict during the separation process to aim for a ‘good’ divorce.
+Resolution members are committed to a Code of Practice, promoting a constructive approach to family issues that considers the needs of the whole family.

 Our team will give you the support and advice you need.
 To make the decisions which are right for you, you need to fully understand your options.
 We will explain your options to you and answer any questions you may have.
 You can speak with one of our solicitors in an initial fixed fee meeting to allow our team to really understand your concerns and priorities.
 In this meeting we will explain the divorce process and your expected timeline.
-To arrange a meeting, or find out more about how we can support you through a divorce or separation, please contact one of our team.
-Gain peace of mind and understand your options.10 things to consider
+To arrange a meeting, or find out more about how we can support you through a divorce or separation, please contact one of our team.10 things to consider

 Watch our Family Law FAQs playlist on YouTube

-At present the divorce process usually takes around 12 months if matters are quite straightforward and you have been able to reach an agreement in relation to your finances.
-If you are getting remarried and are hoping to get divorced swiftly, there may be other options available to you to speed this up, though costs will increase.
-Our team can advise you if this is an option for you.
+At present the divorce process usually takes between 10 to 12 months if matters are quite straightforward and you have been able to reach an agreement in relation to your finances.

 For more information on how we can help support you through your divorce or separation, please contact one of our solicitors in our Newbury or Maidenhead offices below.